-We will use data from the Census Bureau's "Public Use Microdata Survey," or PUMS.
+At times in the class we will use data from the Census Bureau's "Public Use Microdata Survey," or PUMS.
 This is collected in the American Community Survey; just about every ten years since 1790 the Census has made a complete enumeration of the US population as required by the Constitution.
 I got the data from IPUMS, which collects and makes available historical and contemporaneous Census data samples.